-Both the Scottish and UK Parliaments can create law that applies to Scotland.
+Both the Scottish and UK Parliaments create law that applies to Scotland.
 The Scottish Parliament can create laws in relation to devolved matters and the UK Parliament in relation to reserved matters.
 Through the use of legislative consent motions the Scottish Parliament can also agree to the UK Parliament making law for Scotland on devolved matters, for example, where a UK-wide approach is seen as sensible.

 In general, legislation is the term given to law made by Parliament.
-It covers both primary legislation (Acts, which are also sometimes referred to as statutes) and secondary legislation (which is sometimes referred to as delegated, subordinate or secondary legislation).
-Secondary legislation is made and is created under power given in a primary Act.
+It covers both primary legislation (Acts, which are also sometimes referred to as statutes) and subordinate legislation (which is sometimes referred to as delegated, subordinate or secondary legislation).
+Subordinate legislation is made and is created under power given in a primary Act.
 The primary Act sets out the scope of the powers being delegated and whom is entitled to make secondary legislation under the Act.